kimushun1101/ros2-aliases/README.md

 # Usage

 - `rahelp` shows `ros2_aliases help`. **(Important!)
 Just remember this.**
-- `setenv` sets environment variables.
+- `setenvfile` sets environment variables.
 This function can also take an env file as an argument.
 - `setrws` sets ROS 2 workspace.
 - `setcbc` sets colcon build command with its arguments.
 - `setrdi` sets ROS_DOMAIN_ID.
 If the argument is 0, ROS_LOCALHOST_ONLY=1 is set.